 - In a small bowl, mix together the spices (allspice, coriander, paprika, and ground cinnamon).

 - Pat eggplant dry.
 Brush the flesh with extra virgin olive oil.
-Set aside about 1 tsp of the spice mixture and use the rest to season the eggplant (rub the spice mixture allover the top of each eggplant half.)
+Set aside about 1 teaspoon of the spice mixture and use the rest to season the eggplant (rub the spice mixture allover the top of each eggplant half.)

 - Roast the Eggplant.
 Place eggplant halves, flesh side up, on a generously oiled sheet pan.
 Bake in the heated oven for 35 to 45 minutes or until the eggplant flesh is nice and tender.